 The year opens with a new production of Tosca, directed by Edward Dick, which will tour alongside a revival of The Merry Widow, two works composed in the very earliest years of the 20th century, with Europe on the cusp of transformation.

-A new production of The Magic Flute, directed by West Yorkshire Playhouse Artistic Director James Brining, opens in January 2019, following his acclaimed West Yorkshire Playhouse/Opera North co-production of Stephen Sondheim’s Into the Woods.
+A new production of The Magic Flute, directed by Leeds Playhouse Artistic Director James Brining, opens in January 2019, following his acclaimed Leeds Playhouse/Opera North co-production of Stephen Sondheim’s Into the Woods.
 It will tour with three further works composed in the years around the First World War: a revival of Katya Kabanova, and a double-bill in which the worlds of opera and dance collide: with Puccini’s short comic opera Gianni Schicchi paired with Stravinsky’s iconic ballet, The Rite of Spring.

 The Rite of Spring sees another of Leeds’ great arts organisations working in partnership with Opera North, in the Company’s first large scale collaboration with Phoenix Dance Theatre, the longest running contemporary dance ensemble outside London.
 A newly choreographed version of this era-defining work will be performed by Phoenix, with the full Orchestra of Opera North and conductor Garry Walker playing the unmistakable modernist score.

 A dramatic concert staging of Aida concludes the year.
 Opening at Leeds Town Hall and touring to major concert venues throughout the country, this new production will be directed by Annabel Arden, whose award-winning Turandot for Opera North electrified audiences in 2017.
 For all its grandiosity and imperialism, at Aida’s heart is a web of intimate personal relationships between people caught in the crossfire of international conflict, ending with a profound prayer for peace.